adobe-rnd/franklin-site-status/README.md

 # Franklin Site Status

 Franklin Site Status is a project to monitor the status of a set of websites.
-The system queries Github's APIs to get a list of websites, runs audits on these sites using Google's PageSpeed Insights API, and then stores the results in MongoDB.
+The system runs audits on a list of sites using Google's PageSpeed Insights API, and then stores the results in MongoDB.

 ## Dependencies